Hey all –

 At the same time, I recognize that we are extremely privileged and blessed in that we can provide these types of opportunities to our girls, opportunities that allow them to be able to learn and grow as people and teammates.
 We can sign them up for camps and club leagues.
 Our schools fund and support teams, and we can buy them sticks for lacrosse or field hockey when they want to join them.
 We can travel to tournaments to give them more playing time on the field and get them in front of college coaches.
 We can do a lot for our children, and we are extremely lucky that we can - many, many, girls do not have that option, do not have that opportunity.

-I think all girls, regardless of their socio-economic background, would gain something from being able to be a part of a team.
-They should be able to get the same things from sports that my girls can, some of that fierceness and competitive spirit that comes from playing, some of that inclusiveness and compassion that comes from being a part of a team.
+I think all girls, regardless of their socio-economic background, gain something from being able to play outside, to play a sport, to be a part of a team.
+They should be able to get the same benefits that my girls can, some of that inclusiveness and compassion that comes from being a part of a team, some of that fierceness and competitive spirit that comes from playing a sport, some of the mental clarity and energy that comes from getting outside.
 These are things that are important now and are things will help them so much later in life.

 But they can’t.

 They can’t because their school can’t fund a girl’s lacrosse team, or because they can’t afford a stick if they do.
 Because they can only afford one pair of shoes and cleats aren’t exactly practical for school.
 Because it costs hundreds of dollars to go to a tournament for the weekend, or thousands for a season on a club team.
 Because they are told that they are not as important as the boy’s football team, and that means no girls soccer this year.

 They can’t, but they need to be able to.

 That bun needs to go up and they need to get their game on now for a better life in the future.